ricdezen/ricdezen.github.io/_posts/2020-11-28-naive-sorting.md

 title: "Naive sorting: Selection sort"
 categories: easy
 ---
 From my experience, many high school students seem to struggle with sorting algorithms.
 Some of them are easy, some of them not so much.
-I'd like to try and make them simple for students.
-I want to start from the simplest algorithm: Selection sort.
+I would like to try and make them simple for students.
+First: Selection Sort.

 <!-- more -->